 Use a calendar, spreadsheet or your smartphone to create a plan for the day.
 When you have the work written out where everyone can see it, you will know where you stand in terms of the day’s work.

-In addition to your daily agenda, build a task list for the entire project.
+In addition to your daily agenda, build a task list for the entire construction project.
 When you have even a simple list in place, you will be able to see how the job is coming along and how you can best plan for the days ahead.

-Analysis of how your current strategies are working is a very important step in planning for future jobs.
+Analysis of how your current strategies are working is a very important step in planning for future projects.
 What works and what doesn’t?
 Where can you make improvements?
 All of this information is important for you today and in the future too.

 Do not be afraid to try something new when it comes to improving efficiency.
 You never know what is going to work best for your particular needs until you see the plan in action.
 Then, once you have an idea what is and is not working, you can figure out all the little details that will give you the best possible results.